 - A. Safety training on hazardous communications relating to substances that are to be applied or create a work environment that may contain exposure to large quantities of a hazardous substance.
-(Example: pesticides in enclosed areas of application.) - B. Contracted work exposed to hazardous substances on the work site shall be informed to the specific hazards the individual worksite shall contain. - C. Employees shall use the proper procedure for the chain of command to implement procedures in a non-standard hazardous substance exposure condition. - D. General emergency training shall be provided for injuries, illness, spills or fire/explosions.
-Examples of these general emergencies are eye contact and treatment, ingestion and treatment of acids vs. alkalis, correct fire extinguishers for specific type of fires, and methods for containing larger chemical spills.
+(Example: pesticides in enclosed areas of application.) - B. Contracted work exposed to hazardous substances on the work site should be informed of the specific hazards the individual worksite should contain. - C. Employees should use the proper procedure for the chain of command to implement procedures in a non-standard hazardous substance exposure condition. - D. General emergency training should be provided for injuries, illness, spills or fire/explosions.
+Examples of these general emergencies are eye contact and treatment, ingestion, and treatment of acids vs. alkalis, correct fire extinguishers for specific types of fires, and methods for containing larger chemical spills.

-SECTION 15: HERBICIDE, PESTICIDE SPRAYING
+15. HERBICIDE, PESTICIDE SPRAYING

-The applicator shall be certified in the application of the herbicide or pesticide in which they are applying.
-Read the all sections of the MSDS and labeling before opening the chemical.
-The chemical labeling contains precautions and instructions that you must follow in order to use the product safely and appropriately.
+The applicator should be certified in the application of the herbicide or pesticide in which they are applying.
+Read the SDS and labeling before opening the chemical.
+The chemical labeling contains precautions and instructions that you should follow to use the product safely and appropriately.
 Always keep clothing, food, drinks, chewing gum, tobacco products, and other belongings away from where weed and pesticide chemicals are stored or handled.
 When you take a break, wash your gloves on the outside, remove your gloves, wash your hands and face thoroughly.
 Be aware of situations where you may be exposed to weed or pesticide chemicals on the job.
-Always protect yourself when mixing, loading, applying, cleaning, repairing, transporting and disposing a weed chemical or pesticide.
-The applicator shall be aware of the possible drifting of the chemicals and adjust the application as necessary.
+Always protect yourself when mixing, loading, applying, cleaning, repairing, transporting, and disposing of a weed chemical or pesticide.
+The applicator should be aware of the possible drifting of the chemicals and adjust the application as necessary.
 Have a first aid kit on hand.
-Keep a spill cleanup kit on hand at all times.
-The kit should contain all necessary equipment necessary for spill cleanup or containment.
-Personal Protective Equipment shall be worn, such as gloves, respirators, and protective eyewear.
+Always keep a spill cleanup kit on hand.
+The kit should contain necessary equipment for spill cleanup or containment.
+Personal Protective Equipment should be worn, such as gloves, respirators, and protective eyewear.

-SECTION 16: TRENCH SAFETY
+16. TRENCH SAFETY

-The County will conduct periodic training sessions on cave-in protection and trench safety.
+The County should conduct periodic training sessions on cave-in protection and trench safety.
 A trench is a narrow excavation in which the depth is greater than the width and the width is not greater than 15 feet.
-There shall be a top man when a County employee enters the trench.
-Trenches over five feet in depth shall be sloped, shored, braced or otherwise supported.
-Trenches fewer than five feet in depth where conditions are unstable, shall be sloped, shored, sheeted, braced or otherwise supported.
-Whenever an excavation is four feet deep or more ladders or steps shall be provided.
-Trench workers shall have a means of egress within 25 feet.
+There should be a top man when a county employee enters the trench.
+Trenches over five feet in depth should be sloped, shored, braced, or otherwise supported.
+Trenches fewer than five feet in depth where conditions are unstable, should be sloped, shored, sheeted, braced, or otherwise supported.
+Whenever an excavation is four feet deep or more ladders or steps should be provided.
+Trench workers should have a means of egress within 25 feet.
 A trench shield is a prefabricated steel or wood box that is attached to a heavy steel box.
 The trench box may be used if it provides equal to or greater than the protection that would be provided by the appropriate shoring system.
 County employees may refuse to enter any trench, which he/she has reasonable cause to believe unsafe.
 An exception may exclude grave digging under certain circumstances and under supervision of the department head and with consultation with safety committee.